Check out the Video Album of the 2011 ATF Courtesy of Leon Ewing. Click on the speakers names below to view individual videos.

 5.15-6.45PM DUSK PICNIC IN THE PARK

-Chill out on the grass by the river.
-Join one of 20 picnics hosted by a Queensland delegate.
-Glass in hand, relax and catch up on some local knowledge.
-And listen out for the ‘Daily Impressions’ by respondents Candy Bowers & Tim Stitz
+Delegates chilled out on the grass by the river, joining one of 20 picnics hosted by a Queensland delegate.
+With glass in hand, delegates caught up on some local knowledge and listened to ‘Daily Impressions’ by respondents Candy Bowers & Tim Stitz

 7-10.30PM Various Brisbane Festival & Under the Radar Shows ($20-$40)